Spring Sale 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: Board70

 Buy Now

-What should the project manager do first to resolve this dispute?
+project.
+How should the project manager resolve this?

 Options: